DiamondLightSource/python-dlstbx/doc/zocalo/services.md

 ## DLSCluster

 A service to interface zocalo with functions to start new jobs on the clusters.
-It has a number of different modes:
-* Watch for files where the names follow a linear numeric pattern, eg. "template%05d.cbf" with indices 0 to 1800.
-* Watch for a given list of files.
-* Watch for hdf5 files written in SWMR mode.
-This will examine the hdf5 master file to determine the number of images to watch for, and then look to see whether each image has been written to file.

-It will send notifications to relevant output streams when images are observed to be present on disk, e.g.:
-* `first` - notify when the first file is observed
-* `last` - notify when the last file has been observed
-* `select-N` - notify for _N_ evenly spaced files
-* `every-N` - notify every _Nth_ file

 Subscribes to the `cluster.submission` queue.